-All private or secret keys are zeroized either at session termination or by power-cycling the module (removing it from the host GPC USB interface and then re-inserting it).
+All private or secret keys are zeroized either at session termination or by power-cycling the module.

 The output data path is provided by the data interfaces and is logically disconnected from processes performing key generation or zeroization.
 No key information will be output through the data output interface when the module zeroizes keys.